How to File Taxes in 2024

 - Self-Employment Mistakes

 There is a lot to know when it comes to filing taxes.
-Our complete guide for the 2021 tax year should help.
-(Ibuprofen sold separately.)
+Our complete guide for the 2023 tax year (filing in 2024) should help.
+Ibuprofen sold separately.

 How Much Do You Have to Make to File Taxes?

 Making more money is, in almost every way, a good thing.
 But it’s also true that the more money you make, the more taxes you’re required to pay — at least up to a point.

 On the opposite end of the spectrum, you may be exempt from filing a federal income tax return if you don’t meet the IRS income threshold, which can change.